 Public Hearings: Engaging Policy Leaders and the Broader Community

-Former Michigan Gov. John Engler, a co-chair of the Commission, moderated a May 2 public hearing at the Cleveland Public Library.
-Paolo DeMaria, the Ohio state superintendent of instruction; Robert Heard, the vice chair of the Cleveland Metropolitan School District Board of Education; and Sen. Peggy Lehner, the chair of the Senate Standing Committee on Education, discussed the importance of social, emotional, and academic development for students’ success and how local, state, and federal leadership can support it.
+At a May 2 public hearing at the Cleveland Public Library, Paolo DeMaria, the Ohio state superintendent of instruction; Robert Heard, the vice chair of the Cleveland Metropolitan School District Board of Education; and Sen. Peggy Lehner, the chair of the Senate Standing Committee on Education, discussed the importance of social, emotional, and academic development for students’ success and how local, state, and federal leadership can support it.
 Lehner said the Commission is “at the forefront of a cultural change in how schools run.”A second public hearing, facilitated by Commission co-chair Tim Shriver, featured partners in Cleveland’s districtwide effort.
-Jillian Ahrens, a 1st grade teacher and a leader with the Cleveland Teachers Union; Shana Marbury, the vice president of the Greater Cleveland Partnership, one of the nation’s largest metropolitan chambers of commerce; Casey Morgan, the director of MyCom, a network of programs that provide youth development opportunities throughout Cleveland; and Stephanie Wu, the senior vice president of City Year, a national service organization for young adults, talked about how school-community partnerships can promote SEAD.
+Jillian Ahrens, a 1st grade teacher and a leader with the Cleveland Teachers Union; Shana Marbury, the vice president of the Greater Cleveland Partnership, one of the nation’s largest metropolitan chambers of commerce; Casey Morgan, the director of MyCom, a network of programs that provide youth development opportunities throughout Cleveland; and Stephanie Wu, the senior vice president of City Year, a national service organization for young adults, talked about how school-community partnerships can promote social, emotional, and academic development.
 While the partners may not yet be using a common language, they said, they’re all talking and share the same goal for young people.

 Interviews on Facebook Live Offer Insights, Impressions